Hacer

 Hacer + Weather Expressions

-Notice with the weather terms, from the vocabulary section, the word “hace” was used?
+Did you notice that with the weather terms, from the vocabulary section, the word hace was used a lot?
 This is because with weather expressions in Spanish, the verb hacer is used.
-It is conjugated in the 3rd person singular form of the present tense.
+It is conjugated in the 3rd person singular form (in other words, the “he/she/it” form) of the present tense.

 When hacer is used with weather, it is called an idiomatic expression.
-Idiomatic expressions sound odd to English speakers, but perfectly normal in Spanish.
+It normally means “to do” or “to make,” but in the weather expressions it’s used in a special way that sounds odd to English speakers, but perfectly normal in Spanish.
 For example:

 True meaning: It is very cold.